1/10/26, Saturday: Synthfest Session 1 (6:00 PM)

 • The transaction fee is rolled into the ticket price.

 • Performers get all the ticket money.
 That’s the only income we have.
 We’re all volunteers.
-There are options to support Stage 33 Live with an additional $2 or $5 above the ticket price to help us pay the bills and maintain the gear, and from time to time even fund improvements.
+There are options to support Stage 33 Live with an additional $2 or $5 per ticket to help us pay the bills and maintain the gear, and from time to time even fund improvements.

-• These options are optional!
-There is no shame in not selecting one!
+• These options are optional — there’s no shame in not selecting one.

 • After completing, a “success” page should pop up and you should get an email from Paypal.
 You should also get a confirmation email from us, but that one may take a day or two.